 Alum Spotlight: Elisa Castillo

 New York state’s first charter school opened in Harlem in 1999, one year after the passage of the Charter Schools Act.
-Since then, an average of 12 public charter schools opened annually in New York City until the City’s cap was hit in 2019.
-NYC’s existing charter schools have continued to grow grades and expand their charters, and today serve approximately 15% of the city’s public school children.
+Since then, an average of 12 public charter schools opened annually in New York City until the city’s cap was hit in 2019.
+New York City’s existing charter schools have continued to grow grades and expand their charters, and today serve approximately 15% of the city’s public school children.

 NYC Charter School Student Proficiency